WalletWasabi/WasabiDoc/docs/coinmonks.md

 ## But wait, there's more

 All the above mentioned would make Wasabi already a top-notch Bitcoin wallet, but there are several more important features that make it even better.
-For a long time, you can connect [your own Bitcoin full node](https://docs.wasabiwallet.io/using-wasabi/BitcoinFullNode.html) to Wasabi, and now Wasabi itself has the bitcoind binaries included in the software.
+For a long time, you can connect [your own Bitcoin full node](https://docs.wasabiwallet.io/using-wasabi/BitcoinFullNode.html) to Wasabi, and now Wasabi itself has the Bitcoin Knots bitcoind binaries included in the software.
 This means that any user can now run a Bitcoin full node with only one single click in the Wasabi GUI.
 As of now, Wasabi does not yet use the full node for consensus verification, but the developers are working hard on making this a reality.
 Further, running your own node is not even a privacy improvement, even as a light client Wasabi is already as good as, maybe even better than, running a full node.